TypQxQ/Klipper_ToolChanger/README.md

 I welcome all contribution!

-This is still a work in progress.
-Treat it as a alpha version.
+This is working great but treat it as a Beta version in development.

 ## Features